gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 If you have any questions, don't hesitate to visit us in the [Gnosis discord channel](https://chat.gnosis.io/)

+This tutorial is for informational purposes only.
+It is not a risk assessment, nor investment advice!
+It is not intended to substitute for the advice of licensed professionals.
+Gnosis believes that the information is accurate as of the date of publication.
+No warranty of accuracy is given, and no liability for any error or omission is accepted by Gnosis Ltd. and/or its affiliates.

 ## Prerequisites

 In this tutorial uses mainly two tools: The normal Truffle scripts to build complicated and bundled Ethereum transactions and the Gnosis-Safe interface to sign most of these transactions.
 In the Gnosis-Safe interface, we will generate a MASTER_SAFE, which will own all other accounts required for the liquidity provision and has full control over the funds involved in the liquidity provision.